covjson/specification/profiles.md

 ## 2. Domain profiles

 Requirements for all domain profiles defined in this specification:
-- The axis and dimension identifiers `"x"` and `"y"` must refer to horizontal spatial coordinates, `"z"` to vertical spatial coordinates, and all of `"x"`, `"y"`, and `"z"` must be referenced by a spatial coordinate reference system.
+- The axis and component identifiers `"x"` and `"y"` must refer to horizontal spatial coordinates, `"z"` to vertical spatial coordinates, and all of `"x"`, `"y"`, and `"z"` must be referenced by a spatial coordinate reference system.
-- The axis and dimension identifier `"t"` must refer to temporal coordinates and be referenced by a temporal reference system.
+- The axis and component identifier `"t"` must refer to temporal coordinates and be referenced by a temporal reference system.
-- If a spatial CRS is used that has the axes longitude and latitude, or easting and northing, then the axis and dimension identifier `"x"` must refer to longitude / easting, and `"y"` to latitude / northing.
+- If a spatial CRS is used that has the axes longitude and latitude, or easting and northing, then the axis and component identifier `"x"` must refer to longitude / easting, and `"y"` to latitude / northing.

 ### Overview of domain profiles